Our relationships at work are complex. Things often end up in confusion, misunderstandings, fights, and gossip—not to

 Imagine a situation in which a team member has been regularly late for meetings.
 Here is an example of an assertive way of dealing with the situation:

-‘You have been late for the last 5 meetings.
+‘You have been late for the last five meetings.
 I feel it’s disrespectful towards your teammates.
 Can you please be on time from now on?’

 Don’t Be Aggressive

 A lot of people confuse being assertive with being aggressive.

 Aggression, however, will not help you resolve the underlying issues, and they will keep coming up again and again.
 Plus, it will ruin your relationships.

 If you happen to find yourself uncontrollably angry, it’s best to take a timeout to cool off.
 And once you are back in control of your behaviour, you can return to an assertive dialogue about the issue.

 Aggression in Action

 Here is an example of an aggressive way of dealing with a team member who is constantly late for meetings:

 To be expressive means that you are willing to express the facts of the matter, along with your thought process and feelings.

 Finally, keep in mind that the goal of being expressive isn’t to force a particular outcome, but to communicate what is on your mind.

 Expressiveness in Action

-‘You have been late for the last 5 meetings.
+‘You have been late for the last five meetings.
 I worry that you may be missing out on important discussions and updates.
 Plus, it sets a bad example for your colleagues.
 I want you to be on time from now on’.

 Don’t Be a People-Pleaser

 People-pleasers know all about the pain caused by anger and aggression, and they have come to the desperate conclusion that all conflict is bad.

 In The Disease to Please, the psychologist Harriet Braiker tells us that people-pleasing ‘is not about nice people who occasionally go too far in trying to make others happy’.
-It is about people who would go to any length to be liked by everyone, including sacrificing their personalities and values, Braiker clarifies.
-This makes them say ‘Yes’ to every request and never voice their true opinion about anything.
+On the contrary, it is about people who would go to any length to be liked by everyone, including sacrificing their personalities and values.
+It makes them say ‘Yes’ to every request and never voice their true opinion about anything.